 How Do I Care for a Bridge?

 The bridge will take its support from the adjacent healthy teeth.
 It is important to maintain good oral health so that these (other remaining teeth) remain healthy and strong.
 Practice good oral hygiene, i.e., brush and floss your teeth regularly twice a day and use a good antiseptic mouthwash daily.
 This will help prevent tooth decay and gum disease that can cause tooth loss.
 A balanced diet is also important to ensure good nutrition.
-In addition, you must visit your dentist regularly for inspection and cleaning.
+In addition, you must visit your emergency dentist regularly for inspection and cleaning.